Chalo1996/Mpesa_STK_API/USAGE.md

 ```

 Open `http://localhost:5173` and log in with your Django admin username/password.

+If you cannot run `createsuperuser` (e.g. production bootstrap), use the guarded UI bootstrap flow described in `README.md`.

 If you see CSRF errors, add this to `.env`: